 Orthodontics provides excellent, comprehensive orthodontic treatment for all ages.
-We offer traditional braces as well as more invisible options such as Invisalign and the new lingual braces, Harmony.
+We offer traditional braces as well as more invisible options such as Invisalign.
 Our orthodontic faculty members are leaders in their profession.
 These respected clinicians and educators work along with you and your orthodontic resident to provide the best care.
 If needed, for your convenience, we can also add other interdisciplinary team members from right here in our building to address issues such as periodontal disease or the need for extractions or implants.
 Our staff are happy to answer your questions.
 Free screening evaluations and payment plans are available with approved credit so call today to learn more!

 Typical fees for full orthodontic treatment at the clinic starts at $3,857* for children, adolescents and adults (the $450 records fee is additional).
+Please be aware that orthodontic insurance benefits are paid through multiple payments and you must be insured the entire length of treatment.
 These costs do not include the cost for extractions, periodontal surgery, orthognathic surgery or other adjunctive dental procedures requested by the orthodontists.

 Become a patient